turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Submit Page Elements

-Two drop down lists are used to select the range of data to be searched for data available for submittal.
+Two drop down lists are used to select the range of data to be searched for data available for submitter.
 Tables contain three columns showing data status: show which categories have sufficient data to be submitted and which categories are missing data (and cannot be submitted).
-Additionally, data that is in review at the WANO regional center also is shown.
+Additionally, data that is in review at the WANO regional Centre also is shown.

 ###### Categories Ready